v10networkscom/saltychat-fivem/README.md

   "IngameChannelPassword": "5V88FWWME615",
   "SwissChannelIds": [ 61, 62 ],
 ```
-5. (Optional) Change keybinds in `config.json`, see [default values](https://github.com/saltminede/saltychat-fivem#keybinds) below
+5. (Optional) Change keybinds in `config.json`, see [default values](https://github.com/v10networkscom/saltychat-fivem#keybinds) below

 **Attantion**: CFX team implemented a NUI blacklist and blocked local (`127.0.0.1` and `localhost`) WebSocket connections.
-If the clientside can't connect to the WebSocket, make sure that you can resolve `lh.saltmine.de`:
+If the clientside can't connect to the WebSocket, make sure that you can resolve `lh.v10.network`:
 1. Open `Windows Command Prompt` by searching `cmd`
-2. Execute `nslookup lh.saltmine.de`
+2. Execute `nslookup lh.v10.network`

 If it resolved to `127.0.0.1` then your issue is probably somewhere else, if not then you can use e.g. [Google DNS servers](https://developers.google.com/speed/public-dns/docs/using#addresses).